-According to Modali's 2020 survey, the vast majority of investors recommend SASB (81%) and TCFD (77%) as best standards to communicate their ESG information.
+According to Morrow Sodali's 2020 survey, 81% of investors recommend SASB and 77% of investors recommend TCFD as best standards to communicate their ESG information.
+This will likely result in increased reporting conformity around these voting frameworks over time.